Kennethwastaken123/sven-web-johnkennethmanalo/README.md

-# Pet Grooming Website and Appointment
+#  PAWTASTIC – Pet Walking Services Website

+PAWTASTIC is a pet walking services website designed to provide the best care for your furry friends.
+Our platform allows pet owners to easily book appointments and enjoy premium services, ensuring their pets are happy and well taken care of.

 This project is a Laravel 10 application using Breeze for authentication, Alpine.js for interactivity, and Tailwind CSS for styling.